FIWARE/tutorials.Historic-Context-NIFI/README.md

 This tutorial is an introduction to [FIWARE Draco](https://fiware-draco.readthedocs.io/en/latest/) - an alternative generic enabler which is used to persist context data into third-party databases using [Apache NIFI](https://nifi.apache.org) creating a historical view of the context.
-The in the same manner asthe [previous tutorial](https://github.com/FIWARE/tutorials.Historic-Context-NIFI), activates the dummy IoT sensors persists measurements from those sensors into a database for further analysis.
+The in the same manner as the previous tutorial, we activate the dummy IoT sensors and persists measurements from those sensors into a database for further analysis.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://www.postman.com/downloads/).